mylo-james/isntgram-ai/docs/prd/06-epic-1-foundation.md

 **Expanded Goal**: The goal is to establish the complete, testable foundation for the application.
-This involves setting up the monorepo, initializing the frontend and backend applications, and establishing the full TDD testing harness and CI/CD pipeline as you requested.
+This involves setting up the monorepo, initializing the frontend and backend applications, and establishing the full TDD testing harness and CI/CD pipeline with Docker-based continuous delivery as you requested.
 Once this foundation is laid, the epic will deliver the first piece of core user value: a complete, secure authentication system and the ability for users to manage and view their profiles.

 ### Story 1.1: Monorepo & Project Scaffolding